General

 Dietary recommendations

-Fish is a very valuable food and contains many important ingredients such as protein, vitamin D and iodine.
-Fatty sea fish, such as salmon and herring, but also trout are sources of valuable omega-3 fatty acids.
+Fish is a highly valuable food and contains many important nutrients such as protein, vitamin D, and iodine.
+Fatty marine fish, such as salmon and herring, as well as trout, are excellent sources of valuable omega-3 fatty acids.
 Two of these omega-3 fatty acids are particularly important: docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA).
-They contribute to normal heart function and normal blood pressure.
-DHA also contributes to the maintenance of normal eye and brain function and should therefore be an integral part of the diet.
+They contribute to normal heart function and help maintain normal blood pressure.
+DHA also contributes to the maintenance of normal brain and eye function and should therefore be a regular part of the diet.
+According to the recommendations of the Austrian Food Pyramid, one portion of fish should be consumed per week (equivalent to a piece about the size of the palm of your hand and as thick as a finger).
+Excessive consumption of predatory fish such as tuna, swordfish, halibut, and pike should be avoided by young children, pregnant women, breastfeeding women, and women who are planning to become pregnant, as these fish may sometimes contain elevated levels of mercury.

 Situation in Austria